-Goldfish, (Carassius auratus), are one of the most common, popular, inexpensive fish that are readily available in any aquatic pet store.
-Goldfish come in various shape, size, fin styles with bright color, there are more than 125 breeds of goldfish, including the common goldfish, pet-shop comet; the veiltail, with a three-lobed and flowing tail; the lionhead with a swollen “hood” on the head; and the celestial with protruding and upward-directed eyes.
-Goldfish are messy creatures they can grow quite large if given the right conditions This is the reason you need a good goldfish care.
-The color of goldfish makes human mind feel relax and stress-free and makes life healthier this is the reason you see goldfish at your workplace and hospitals.
+Goldfish, (Carassius auratus), are one of the most common, widespread, inexpensive fish that are readily available in any aquatic pet store.
+Goldfish come in various shape, size, fin styles with bright colour, there are more than 125 breeds of goldfish, including the common goldfish, pet-shop comet; the veiltail, with a three-lobed and flowing tail; the lion head with a swollen “hood” on the head; and the celestial with protruding and upward-directed eyes.
+Goldfish are messy creatures they can grow quite large if given the right conditions This is the reason you need excellent goldfish care.
+The colour of goldfish makes human mind feel relaxed and stress-free and makes life healthier this is the reason you see goldfish at your workplace and hospitals.

 Scientific name: Carassius auratus

 Origin: East Asia

 pH: 7.2 – 7.6 range

 Fish Types: Ryukin, Oranda, Shubunkin, Ranchu, Black Telescope, Bubble Eye, Lionhead, Pearlscale, Veiltail, Red Cap Oranda, and so on.

 Brief introduction of things you need to consider keeping a goldfish